The Founder Journey

 One such David and Goliath story is rolling out in the eCommerce world.
 Inspirational British founder Cas Paton is creating a new marketplace experiencing explosive growth, thanks to innovative technology, creative nous and a team of eCommerce geniuses.
 This company is currently taking a small, but impressive bite out of Jeff Bezos and his ever-growing tentacles enveloping the modern retail landscape.

-Cas Paton and his team have created a well-oiled machine, powered by genius marketing, a steady flow of press releases, and a fantastic founder profile that plays up the OnBuy vs Amazon battleground’s underdog nature.
+Cas Paton and his team have created a well-oiled machine, powered by genius marketing, a steady flow of press releases, and a fantastic founder profile that plays up the OnBuy vs Amazon.com battleground’s underdog nature.

-Chamath Palihapitiya is going to become the world’s richest man at some point in the next 30 years.
+Chamath Palihapitiya might become the world’s richest man at some point in the next 30 years.
 Founder of VC Fund Social Capital, he is a one-man money-making machine, but it hasn’t been plain sailing.
 Chamath is one of the best examples of how to use PR to your advantage.
 After hundreds of interviews on TV, articles, news stories and more, he has created a highly successful VC fund.
 He has launched four SPACs (Special-purpose Acquisition Companies), which have a combined valuation of $15,4bn.

 The Art Of Founder Positioning